 “The Amazon women will get the job done, but they’re not going to punch people in the face.”

 While Jenkins spoke about the fight scenes seriously, both Gadot and Pine said she was a big fan of making comic book noises during production on the fight scenes.
-So we might not get to hear “bang,” “zap,” or “crack” throughout the movie, but if you close your eyes you can imagine Jenkins running around set and making comic book noises like we all wish we could have.
+So we might not get to hear “bang,” “zap,” or “crack” throughout Wonder Woman, but if you close your eyes you can imagine Jenkins running around set and making comic book noises like we all wish we could have.

 Stick to Heroic Hollywood for more Wonder Woman coverage soon!